-"Swedish Energy Agency Email Virus" refers to a spam campaign, spreading the Agent Tesla RAT (Remote Access Trojan).
+"Swedish Energy Agency Email Virus" refers to a spam campaign, which spreads the Agent Tesla RAT (Remote Access Trojan).
 The term "spam campaign" is used to define a mass-scale operation, during which thousands of deceptive emails are sent.
 The emails distributed through this spam campaign are disguised as messages from the Swedish Energy Agency.

 |Trojan, password-stealing virus, banking malware, spyware.

 |Emails are disguised as mail from the Swedish Energy Agency.

 |AVG (FileRepMalware), BitDefender (Gen:Variant.MSILPerseus.230692), ESET-NOD32 (A Variant Of MSIL/Kryptik.XJJ), Kaspersky (HEUR:Trojan.MSIL.Agent.gen), Full List Of Detections (VirusTotal)

 |Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.

 |Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.

 |Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.

 |Malware Removal (Windows)

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.